Adesoji1/OpenaiRealtime-API/realtime_api-d0e5afd3b87d3ea6e5a21e7ec8e0c12353a0a81f/ff/frontend/README.md

 ## Further Work

-Deployment to Kubernetes Cluster using Rancher, dockerization and Monitoring ,Python Environment used was python 3.11.10 and python 3.11.6 while node version is V 20, see blog for more details
+Deployment to Kubernetes Cluster using Rancher, dockerization and Monitoring